dotnet/corert/src/ILVerify/README.md

 - Fast spin up/tear down.

 ## The codebase
 The project targets netcoreapp2.0 and uses the new .csproj based project format.
 If you want to open and compile it with Visual Studio then you need a version, which supports .NET Core 2.0 tooling.
 This is supported in Visual Studio 2017 Update 3  (Version 15.3) or later.
 The other option is to use command (with .NET Core 2.0 tooling).
+The code is split into three projects:
+- ILVerification is the library with the core verification logic,
+- ILVerification.Tests contains the tests for ILVerification,
+- ILVerify is an application that provides a command-line interface on top of ILVerification.

 ## Tests

-To test ILVerify we have small methods checked in as .il files testing specific verification scenarios.
-These tests live under [src/ILVerify/tests/ILTests](https://github.com/dotnet/corert/tree/master/src/ILVerify/tests/ILTests).
+To test the ILVerification library we have small methods checked in as .il files testing specific verification scenarios.
+These tests live under [src/ILVerification/tests/ILTests](https://github.com/dotnet/corert/tree/master/src/ILVerification/tests/ILTests).
 Tests are grouped into .il files based on functionalities they test.
 There is no strict policy here, the goal is to have a few dozen .il files instead of thousands containing each only a single method.

 Currently the IL files are NOT compiled automatically.
-You have to compile manually (We want to automatize this step later):
+You have to compile manually (We want to automate this step later):

 ```
 ilasm [filename.il] /dll /ERROR